coverclock/com-diag-codex/README.md

 # Abstract

-**Even though the extensive unit and functional test suites may all pass, this repository is still largely a WORK IN PROGRESS.
-In particularly, the WANT READ and WANT WRITE error returns from OpenSSL have not been adequately tested (or indeed, at all).**
+**N.B.** Even though the extensive unit and functional test suites may all pass, this repository is still largely a WORK IN PROGRESS.
+In particularly, the WANT READ and WANT WRITE error returns from OpenSSL have not been adequately tested (or indeed, at all).

 Codex provides a slightly simpler higher-level C-based application programming interface to the Open Secure Socket Layer (OpenSSL)